Driving guide (Germany • Austria • Italy)

 Speed limits & enforcement

-• In Italy and Austria: keep headlights ON during daytime on highways.
+• Headlights ON in daytime on Austrian highways.

 Practical driving rhythm (family mode)